Maine's Keeping All Students Safe Act

 - Protect staff and students from injury.
 In the past 8 years, school staff have experienced serious bodily injuries 490 times because of a restraint or seclusion on a student.
 And there were over 50 serious bodily injuries for students.

 - Save educational space and support staff availability.
 During the current disruption to education due to the covid-19 pandemic, it is critical that we have all possible space and staff available to educate our children.
 We cannot afford to lose space to seclusion rooms or lose staff to injuries.

-What you can do to help! **Our window of time is limited**
+What you can do! **Our window of time is limited**

 - Sign up to provide written testimony or testify live with a new online portal at the Maine legislature!
 [Note - you won't be able to do this until a Public Hearing is scheduled - but having your testimony written ahead of time is a good idea]

 - See the below letter to get you started.